RossMeikleham/PlutoBoy/README.md

 > ***Note*** if SDL.dll and/or SDL2_net.dll from the `lib/x86` SDL folder isn't in your path either add it or copy it to the Release folder.
 Also from the downloaded SDL2 zip file you downloaded extract either lib/x86/SDL2.DLL or lib/x64/SDL2.DLL into the release folder.

+## Web Browser

+### Required:
+- Emscripten to compile the C/C++ sources to Javascript

+### How to Build:
+- Navigate to the `build/Javascript` folder
+- Enter the command `make`
+- gameboy.js and gameboy.html files should be generated.
+- To run games, place a gameboy rom with the name "rom.gb" in the same folder as the gameboy.js and gameboy.html files, and open gameboy.html with a web browser.

+### Compatibility
+So far tested in Firefox and Chrome.

 ## PSP

 ### Required: